vechiato/vechiato.github.io/content/post/Code Club - Quiz Controlled LEDs.md

 - If the user answers incorrectly, turn on a different LED or flash it to indicate an error.

 ---

-### **Challenge Rules**:

-1. Write the program so it asks at least **3 questions**.
-2. Use functions to organize the code, e.g., a function for asking questions and another for controlling LEDs.
-3. Ensure that the program gracefully exits when the user answers "quit".

----

 ### **Example Code (Starter Template)**